Viewing the observation

 -

 The WWT view shows the approximate field of view of the observation using the WebGL version of the American Astronomical Society's WorldWide Telescope - aka WWT - web client.
-Note that this interface only provides a small subset of the features of the full web client.
+Note that this interface only provides a small subset of the features of the full WWT web client.

 This shows an optical image of the sky - like the DSS version above but much deeper - with an approximate overlay of the instrument shown as an outline.
 Please note that this outline does not exactly match that shown in the DSS/RASS/PSPC views: it does not account for the exact positioning of the instrument in the focal plane of the telescope and - for ACIS - only shows either the ACIS-S or ACIS-I array.
 The color used for the outline indicates whether the observation has been recorded as being observed (that is, the Chandra Data Archive has received and processed the data for the observaiton) or not, and uses the same color scheme as the schedule view and sky plots.